A federal judge canceled major oil and gas leases over climate change

 Scheduled lease sales resumed after that decision, including the massive sale in the Gulf, which elicited nearly $200 million in bids.

-The climate impact analysis used by the Biden Administration was actually conducted under former President Donald Trump.
+The climate impact analysis used by the Biden administration was actually conducted under Trump.
 It argued that not leasing the acreage would result in more greenhouse gas emissions because it would increase fossil fuel production abroad.

 U.S. District Judge Rudolph Contreras wrote that the Interior Department acted "arbitrarily and capriciously in excluding foreign consumption from their greenhouse gas emissions," adding that the "error was indeed a serious failing."